-Over the past seven years, what did your department do and what did you learn relative to the college's Institutional Learning Outcomes, your departmental Program Learning Outcomes, and its Key Questions?
+Over the past six years, what did your department do and what did you learn relative to the college's Institutional Learning Outcomes (if your department participated in an ILO assessment), your department's Program Learning Outcomes, and its Key Questions?

-Please consider this from seven different perspectives:
+Please consider this from six different perspectives:

 - 1. Student Learning

 - 2. Alumni Reflections

 - 3. Curriculum Review

 - 4. Program Sustainability and Adaptability

 - 5. Contribution to Diversity

-- 6. Additional Analysis
+6. Additional Analysis